prebid/prebid.github.io/dev-docs/modules/userId.md

       name: "id5Id",
       params: {
         partner: 173,            // change to the Partner Number you received from ID5
-        pd: "MT1iNTBjY..."       // optional, see param table above for a link to how to generate this string },
+        pd: "MT1iNTBjY..."       // optional, see table above for a link to how to generate this },
       storage: {
-        type: "cookie",
-        name: "id5id.1st",       // create a cookie with this name
+        type: "html5",           // html5 is the required storage type
+        name: "id5id",           // the value "id5id" is required
-        expires: 90,             // cookie lasts for 90 days
+        expires: 90,             // storage lasts for 90 days
         refreshInSeconds: 8*3600 // refresh ID every 8 hours to ensure it's fresh }
     }],
-    auctionDelay: 50             // 50ms maximum auction delay
+    auctionDelay: 50             // 50ms maximum auction delay, applies to all userId modules }
-  }
 });
 {% endhighlight %}